Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 Empanadas at El Pub

-El Pub, an authentic Cuban restaurant, was my favorite first stop as I believe that any walking tour begins with some nourishment.
-El Pub was started by Cuban immigrants and has been around since 1966.
+El Pub, an authentic Cuban restaurant, was my favorite first stop, as I believe that any walking tour begins with some nourishment.
+El Pub was founded by Cuban immigrants and has been in business since 1966.
 It is well known for its beef empanadas.
-The empanadas are crisp but not greasy and have a textured interior that comes from beef cooked in a sofrito sauce—a popular Latin American pottage comprised of tomatoes, garlic, bell peppers, cilantro, parsley, cumin, and other spices.
-Eat these with a red Tobasco sauce that is piquant but not too spicy.
+The empanadas are crisp but not greasy and have a textured interior from beef cooked in a sofrito sauce—a popular Latin American pottage made with tomatoes, garlic, bell peppers, cilantro, parsley, cumin, and other spices.
+Eat these with a piquant but not too spicy red Tobasco sauce.
 El Pub offers spinach empanadas for vegetarians.

 Empanadas at El Pub.
 Photo by Ramaa Reddy